kamanashisroy/aroop/aroop/vapi/xtring.md

 String types
 ==============

 Aroop contains special support for strings.
-The aroop strings has support for,
+While `string` class is originally the character array in C output, the `xtring` contains some extra features.
+Xtring has support for,

 - Embeded/stack allocated container.
 - Stack allocated string.
 - Heap allocated string.
 - A hash value and precalculated length value.
 - There are plans to implement immutable strings.

+The `extring` is of `struct` type so it can reduce memory allocation in some cases.
+It supports [flyweight pattern](http://en.wikipedia.org/wiki/Flyweight_pattern) to reduce data duplication and copying.
+You can always get _extring_ from _xtring_ calling fly() method.

 Declaration
 =============